 This course will address the following questions:

-- How can spending responsibilities and revenue resources best be assigned to the different government layers, taking into account the country context?
+- How can spending responsibilities and revenue resources be best assigned to the different government layers in different contexts?

-- How can sub-national governments be supported to increase local revenues and strengthen financial management?
+- How can sub-national governments optimise their local revenues and strengthen financial management?

-- How can local authorities be held accountable by their citizens?
+- How can citizens hold their local authorities accountable?

-You will discuss the assignment of expenditure responsibilities and revenue sources, the design and implementation of intergovernmental transfers, financial accountability, gender budgeting and local government spending and monitoring.
-Case studies will analyse different local finance initiatives across the globe.
-Participants will also visit Dutch institutions including the Dutch Ministry of Interior and the Municipality of The Hague.
+Participants will discuss the assignment of expenditure responsibilities and revenue sources, the different variations of intergovernmental transfers, financial accountability, inclusive and participatory budgeting, as well as local government spending and monitoring.
+Case studies will analyse different local finance contexts across the globe.
+Participants will also visit Dutch institutions including the Dutch Ministry of Interior, the South-Holland Province and the Municipality of The Hague.

 - Group discounts available if you participate with three or more colleagues.